 Currently, there is Uber in Cabo however, they cannot pick you up at the Los Cabos Airport or Cabo San Lucas Airport.
 If you get an Uber in Los Cabos to drive to the Airport they can only drop you off and this is still questionable being legal.
-If you want to get an Uber from any airport, you’ll need to wheel your luggage to the outer parameters of the airport property to the Highway for a roadside pick-up.
+If you want to get an Uber from any airport, you’ll need to wheel your luggage and any travel golf bags to the outer parameters of the airport property to the Highway for a roadside pick-up.
 That walk alone is about 1/2 and the traffic is not safe.
 Especially for a family.

 Our recommendation is for your safety and security do not to use Uber in Cabo San Lucas.

 There is Lyft Cabo San Lucas.
 Safely traveling in Uber or Lyft has become difficult for many travelers in Cabo San Lucas.
-Alternatives are luxury private airport transportation from Cabo Airport, SJD airport and Cabo San Lucas airport to any location in Los Cabos, Mexico.
+Alternatives are luxury private airport transportation from Cabo Airport, SJD airport, and Cabo San Lucas airport to any location in Los Cabos, Mexico.
 All private car service in Cabo is provided in a new comfortable vehicle driven by a professional chauffeur.